Take a deep breath and savor a place meant for the quiet times along the Little Nestucca River in Tillamook County.

 Back on the river, our paddling party easily glided through the refuge property on the rising tide.

-In addition to the NBWR trip, there are more than 800 miles of water trails in Tillamook County that reach across varied rivers, estuaries and sloughs.
+In addition to the NBWR trip, you’ll also be pleased to know that there are more than 800 miles of water trails in Tillamook County that reach across rivers, estuaries and sloughs.
 There’s even a map to guide your way: “Tillamook County Water Trails.”